 This watch has obviously been very well cared for and has seen only light use.
 The beautiful 14ct solid yellow gold case has swept-back lugs which raise the case slightly on the wrist and emphasises its presence.
 At 32mm in diameter, excluding the correct unsigned crown, this is one of the smaller sized watches of the period.

 The watch has been very well cared for and after a close inspection has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition.
 The case, the case-back and bezel are all in superb condition with no marks or scratches visible to the naked eye.
 Even under high magnification, it is very hard to find any signs of wear, indicating this watch has seen very little use and has had a charmed life.
 The case is of full-thickness and has never been inscribed.

 Inside the case-back, all is correct and as expected, signed ‘Omega Watch Co.’, ‘Fab Suisse’ and ‘Swiss Made’ with the case serial number 10821288 and the model reference 2420.
 14ct UK hallmarks are also shown.

 The case has been professionally inspected, cleaned and lightly polished and is in superb condition, showing only very minimal signs of wear with no scratches, dings, or other damage visible to the naked eye.

-As ever our standard advice applies: vintage watches should be kept clean and dry at all times.
+Please note – as ever our standard advice applies: vintage watches should be kept clean and dry at all times.

 The Strap and Buckle

-The watch is fitted with a high quality brown leather strap and Omega gold plated buckle, which we feel suits the watch perfectly.
+The watch is fitted with a high quality brown leather strap and Omega gold-plated buckle, which we feel suits the watch perfectly.
 If, however, a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain, padded leather, alligator, crocodile or lizard skin.